-It’s also possible to invest ethically and even platforms that can build you a personalised ethical portfolio, whether you want to fight climate change, promote gender equality or good governance.
+It’s also possible to invest ethically, with platforms that can build you a personalised ethical portfolio, whether you want to fight climate change, promote gender equality or good governance.

 Confused?
 Then maybe you should consider getting financial advice – here’s what to expect.

-Think carefully about making your investments, because most experts recommend you don’t tinker with them.
+You should think carefully about making your investments because most experts recommend you don’t tinker with them.

 With 24/7 news coverage and smartphone investment apps it can be tempting to chop and change investments, but that’s not always the best strategy.

 If you want to better invest, start by understanding how risky your investments are.

 It also helps to understand stock tips and what labels like ‘add’ and ‘underweight’ actually mean.